Spravato 28 mg nasal spray; solution

 Urinary tract symptoms

 Cases of interstitial cystitis have been reported with daily and long-term ketamine use at high doses.
 In clinical studies with esketamine, there were no cases of interstitial cystitis, however a higher rate of lower urinary tract symptoms was observed (pollakiuria, dysuria, micturition urgency, nocturia, and cystitis) in esketamine-treated patients compared with placebo-treated patients.
-In a long-term clinical trail with patients treated for a median duration of 45.8 months (up to 79 months), no cases of interstitial cystitis were observed.
+In a long-term clinical trail with patients treated for a mean total duration of exposure of 42.9 months (up to 79 months), no cases of interstitial cystitis were observed.

 Reporting of suspected adverse reactions